So you want to get paid to write? On your own terms? From anywhere in the world?

 - Creating service upsells

-Once you’ve completed your training, this is where you’ll spend most of your time on the platform.
+Once you’ve completed your training, Contena Scout is where you’ll spend most of your time on the platform.
 It’s a sleek interface that’s updated daily with the latest remote writing jobs from around the web.

-The quality score is a good indicator of how much the job pays, even if the posting doesn’t provide a specific rate for the role.
+The quality score is a good indicator of how much the job pays (even if unspecified) — helping you save time by skipping the writing gigs not worth your time.

 Categories and job types

-Categories are fairly self-explanatory and highly useful.
-You can see the categories on the left-hand side of the screenshot and filter between the type of writing categories that interest you most.
+Categories are self-explanatory and highly useful.
+You can see the categories on the left side of the screenshot and filter between the type of writing categories that interest you most.